| Home | Mission | Events | Membership | History |

 hooking ankle with axe

-The pointed "horns" at each end of the blade (öxarhyrna) were kept sharp so they could be used offensively, as was done by Kolbeinn in chapter 5 of Grænlendinga þáttur.
+The pointed "horns" at each end of the head (öxarhyrna) were kept sharp so they could be used offensively, as was done by Kolbeinn in chapter 5 of Grænlendinga þáttur.
 He drove the horn of his axe into Þórð's throat, killing him.
 The horns can also be used for slashing attacks, such as across the belly.

 Axes (as well as other weapons) were sometimes used to strike a blow that was not intended to be lethal.
 The öxarhamar (axe hammer), the backside of the axe head, was used for that purpose.
 Sometimes, the blow was made to humiliate an opponent, or in other cases, was made against an opponent so inferior that he didn't seem worthy of a proper blow.
 In chapter 9 of Þórðar saga hreðu, Özurr and his men surrounded the cowardly Þórhallr and forced him to betray the location of his friend, Þórðr. Özurr struck at Þórhallr with the back of his axe, knocking him out, and said, "It's bad to have a slave as your best friend."